shreyashguptas/javia/docs/DEPLOYMENT.md

 chmod 600 ~/javia_client/.env
 ```

-This ensures only your user can read the API key.
+This ensures only your user can read the configuration file.

 ### Step 6: Test Client Manually